Redistricting will impact federal and state elections for the next decade.

-Here are a few ways you can help with the effort to eliminate gerrymandering;
+Here are a few ways you can help.
+But it needs to be done now!

-- Write letters or emails to your legislators asking for fair maps.
-Watch our Call-to-Action page and follow us on Facebook, Instagram and Twitter for more actions.
+- View our Call-for-Action on Redistricting page and complete the action.
+Follow us on Facebook, Instagram and Twitter for more actions.

 - Join the All In for Democracy email alert network at Common Cause.